 Similarily we demand the media should try to be as objective as they can be but it is naive to think that they are able to present reality as it is.
 Here I agree with Luhmann:

-It is impossible to understand the reality of the mass media if you assume it is their job to provide correct information on the world and then assess how they fail, distort reality, and manipulate opinion—–as if they could do otherwise. – Niklas Luhmann
+It is impossible to understand the reality of the mass media if you assume it is their job to provide correct information on the world and then assess how they fail, distort reality, and manipulate opinion—as if they could do otherwise. – Niklas Luhmann

-We frequently depend on multiple layers of second-order observations or various levels of abstraction.
+We are frequently depend on multiple layers of second-order observations or various levels of abstraction.
 Scientific papers serve as a prime example.
 These papers are typically not intended for a general audience but are meant for peers within the specific field of research.
 As a result, the average person often finds them inaccessible.
 Consequently, we turn to science communicators and mass media to distill and present scientific information.
 These intermediaries play a crucial role in interpreting and translating complex scientific data and studies into ‘facts’ that are understandable and relevant to the general public.
 This reliance on filtered and simplified interpretations highlights our dependence on external sources to understand and engage with specialized knowledge areas.

 At the core of our society is the notion of the individual as a subject capable of making their own decisions and drawing sound conclusions.
 However, it’s evident that our understanding of the numerous processes occurring around us is limited.
 The complexity of the modern world might only be manageable through functional differentiation and second-order observation.
 We are heavily dependent on specialists and experts, and our understanding is largely shaped by observing their observations.